PolyArch/cs259/01-syllabus.md

     - Points are calculated as min(forum + participation,100%).
     - That means you can earn full points by:
       * Participating in every class with at least one thoughtful comment, or
-      * Writing an insighful review for every in-class discussion
+      * Writing an insightful review for every in-class discussion
       * A combination of the above.
 * 15% Mini-projects
     - 7.5% Each